ignite/cli/docs/guide/loan.md

 Use the `--no-message` flag to disable CRUD messages in the scaffold.

-The data you store in an array are the loans, with these parameters that are defined in the `Loan` message in `proto/loan/loan.proto`:
+The data you store in an array-like data structure are the loans, with these parameters that are defined in the `Loan` message in `proto/loan/loan.proto`:

 ```proto
 message Loan {